Everyone is your neighbor.

 Research shows that when we express specific gratitude by acknowledging what someone did, the effort behind their actions, and how it meaningfully impacted us— we create powerful upward spirals of connection and trust.

-Gratitude Journaling on Dec 22, 2025 is ❌ Cancelled
+Self-Guided Silent Retreat on Feb 22, 2026 is ❌ Cancelled

 Sorry for the inconvience!
 We hope to see you again soon.